theideasaler/collisioinParticles/README.md

-# collisioinParticles
+# special boucing animation with click

-this is an animation about balls collision detection
+this is another type bouncing balls animation with no energy when the screen is clicked